dnordby/css-library/README.md

 </div>
 ```

-Note that the `col-xl-*` class has been added.

-Breakpoints are currently as follows:
+Unless otherwise modified in `_variables.scss`, defaults are currently as follows:
-* 325px - 767px (`col-xs-*`)
+* Small Breakpoint: 768px
-* 768px - 991px (`col-sm-*`)
+* Medium Breakpoint: 991px
-* 992px - 1279px (`col-md-*`)
-* 1280px - 1599px (`col-lg-*`)
-* >= 1600px (`col-xl-*`)

-Gutters are set to `1em` and `font-size: 24px;` for the document so that the padding on a column is `0.5em` or 12px.
-Two adjacent columns will have a gutter of `1em` or 24px.
-Note that gutters are created by padding on the entire outside of the column.

-There is no margin or padding adjustments on the `container-fluid` class.
-There is however a margin-top and margin-bottom of 0.5em, and a padding-left and padding-right of 0.5em.
-This ensures the gutter on the outside of the row matches the gutter between columns.
+* Large Breakpoint: 1199px
+* Gutter Size: 24px
+* 12 column layout

+By default, the `.row` class has left/right padding of 12px.
+Any `.col-*-*` class has a margin of 12px.
+This combination creates a uniform gutter of 24px both vertically and horizontally.
+The gutter can be adjusted to accomodate your design scheme.

 A full-bleed effect can be achieved by adding the class `full-bleed` to a an element also containing the `row` class.
-This removes the extra row margin/padding, and removes padding on columns, and also adjusts width to be the full width of their column, rather than `width: calc([col-size]/12*100% - 1em)` which accounts for the gutter in a non-full-bleed scenario.
+This removes the extra row margin/padding, and removes margin on columns.

-Nested columns are allowed, and an optional `no-pad` class has been written in for nested columns which simply removes the padding on the column and fits the column width relative to its parent column container.

-## Font Normalizer

-*Not yet built out*
+Nested columns are allowed, but must be wrapped by a `.row` element to avoid unwanted spacing issues.

 ### To Modify:
-`git clone git@github.com:dnordby/css-library.git`
+`git clone git@github.com:dnordby/gridX.git`

 `git checkout -b [name_of_your_new_branch]`